dustinstansbury/spearmint/README.md

 In addition to the `inference_method`, we also want to establish the `hypothesis` we want to test.
 In other words, if we find a significant difference in conversion rates, do we expect one group to be larger or smaller than the other.
 In this test we'll test that the `variation` group `"C"`has a `"larger"` average conversion rate than the `control` group `"A"`.

-Below we show how to run such a test in ✨ABracadabra✨.
+Below we show how to run such a test in spearmint.

 ```python
 # Running an AB Test is as easy as 1, 2, 3